-All those pages of content and all those images that need to be migrated to a new platform.
-Then there are images that need to be resized to fit a new design, pages that need to be restructured to fit a new theme — all of that is work that you or your developer has to take on.
+Think about all of those pages of content and all those images that may need to be migrated to a new platform or archived and images that need to be resized to fit a new design or pages that need to be restructured to fit a new theme — all of that is work that you or your developer has to take on.
 Keeping things as is and improving on it takes everyone less time which means…

 Investing in improving parts of a website that produce metrics and creates conversions saves money across the board and may ultimately grow your bottom line.

 Side note - if your website is on a legacy platform and hasn’t been upgraded in the last three years, skip right ahead to a full redesign but you can avoid costly redesigns in the future by keeping your website up-to-date.

 Find an Iterative Team

 It is key to call in the experts to review your website and work with you to determine what makes the most sense.
 In many cases, an inventory of content, an evaluation of the website structure and a solid review of analytics are part of what goes into making the plan.
 This calls for a development team willing to collaborate with you on the best ways to make improvements as opposed to starting over.